Ex-town official pleads guilty to Capitol riot charge - NewsBreak

 Ex-town official pleads guilty to Capitol riot charge

 Before her guilty plea, Suzanne Ianni had argued in February that federal authorities had selectively targeted her for prosecution based on her political beliefs.
 Prosecutors said her political views played no role in charging her with crimes for her conduct at the Capitol on Jan.
 6, 2021.
-A judge rejected Ianni's request to dismiss the case before she pleaded guilty.
+A judge didn't rule on Ianni's request to dismiss the case before she pleaded guilty.

 Ianni, 60, of Natick, Massachusetts, faces a maximum sentence of six months of imprisonment and five years of probation after pleading guilty to a misdemeanor count of disorderly conduct in a Capitol building.
 U.S. District Judge Carl Nichols is scheduled to sentence her on Dec.
 2.